DragonSenses/Algorithms/LeetCode/64-minimum-path-sum/problem.md

 # Dynamic Programming Approach

+Dynamic programming ensures we calculate the result for each cell exactly once, and reuse those results to build solutions for subsequent cells.
+This eliminates the exponential time complexity of the recursive approach by reducing it to a manageable `O(m*n)`, where `m` and `n` are the grid's dimensions.

+## **Intuition**

+The dynamic programming approach efficiently solves the problem by recognizing and leveraging the fact that the **minimum path sum** at any cell in the grid depends solely on the minimum path sums of its adjacent cells from which we can reach it (either from above or from the left).

+Instead of recalculating overlapping subproblems multiple times (as in the recursive approach), we store the results of subproblems in a table (or modify the input grid directly) to avoid redundant computations.
+This is a classic **"overlapping subproblems"** scenario that dynamic programming is designed to optimize.

+### **Key Idea**
+1. **Breaking Down the Problem**:
+   - For any cell `(i, j)`, the **minimum path sum** is the value of the current cell (`grid[i][j]`) plus the smaller of the minimum path sums of the two possible previous cells:
+     - The cell directly above `(i-1, j)`.
+     - The cell directly to the left `(i, j-1)`.

+2. **Base Case**:
+   - At the top-left corner `(0, 0)`, the minimum path sum is simply the value of that cell, as there is no other path to reach it.

+3. **Building the Solution**:
+   - Starting from the top-left corner, iteratively compute the minimum path sum for every cell in the grid using the above relation.
+   - By the time we reach the bottom-right corner, we will have the minimum path sum for the entire grid stored there.

 ### **Approach**

 We use an extra matrix `dp` of the same size as the original matrix.
 In this matrix, `dp(i, j)` represents the minimum sum of the path from the index `(i, j)` to the bottom-rightmost element of the grid.